s-heiden/gists/markdown/conventions/belongings-conventions.md

 This file specifies how I want to manage my belongings.
 It clarifies the questions of when to purchase items, how to store them, and how to dispose of them.

-## Refrigerator

-Also food is selected according to the principles of **simplicity, cleanliness (waste and dirt prevention) and beauty**:

 ### Beverages

 - multivitamin juice